ietf-wg-cellar/matroska-specification/chapters.md

 *   27500 ms - 38000 ms: After the crime
 *   38000 ms - 43000 ms: Credits

-This would translate in the following Matroska form, with the EBML tree shown as XML:
+This translates to Matroska form, with the EBML tree shown as follows in XML:

 ```xml
 &lt;Chapters&gt;